Mailbutler/dash_creator/README.md

 - dashboard.html.erb: a template view for a dashboard
 - _section_card.html.erb: a template partial for rendering a section of your dashboard

-It also added a new dashboard_objects folder to your views, in which you can provide the partials for your self-defined dashboard items, and containing a template partial for rendering charts.
+It also added a new dash_creator/dashboard_object folder to your views, in which you can provide the partials for your self-defined dashboard items, and containing a template partial for rendering charts.

 DashCreator natively only includes charts as dashboard objects.
 If you want to add more widgets to your dashboards, you can create your own, either by: